Updated: Apr 29

 You have made them to be a kingdom and priests to serve our God, and they will reign on the earth.”
 Revelation 5: 6-10

 This one like a son of man, this Lion of the tribe of Judah, the Root of David, this Lamb, looking as if it had been slain with its seven horns and its seven eyes, thank God, praise God, is worthy.
 He and only he in all of creation and all of the heavenly realms can begin the prophesied Great Tribulation.
 It is time for God, for the Trinity, to reclaim the earth from the perverted fallen angel, Satan.
-Remember, he is, was, but will not be the ruler of this world in the end.
+Remember, the Trinity's foe, Satan, is, was, but will not be the ruler of this world in the end.
 Satan will soon be cast out of the heavens for good and defeated and destroyed for eternity.
 The time is coming, the prayers of God’s people will be answered.

 The 29:11 Story